Our Commitments

 Taylor Jo Oxley has a Bachelors Degree in Dance Performance from Illinois State University.
 After retiring from her professional dance career, she moved from New York City to Denver and began her business, Oxley Consulting Services.
 She joined the team at SAS Workshops in 2021.

-Taylor helped create The LabVIEW Experiment Podcast and continues to edit and produce the show, now in it’s third season.
+Although she is not a developer, Taylor is a prominent member of the LabVIEW community.
+She helped create The LabVIEW Experiment Podcast and continues to edit and produce the show, now in it’s fourth season.
 After helping with GDevCon N.A. in 2023, she joined the team as their event organizer.
-Taylor planned their largest event to date, and hopes to increase attendance for their 2025 event in Chicago.
+Taylor planned their largest event to date, and was recently promoted to Executive Director of the Organization.
+In addition to the North American conference, Taylor also is supporting GDevCon LATAM with their inaugural event November 2026.
 In 2023, The LabVIEW Consultant Summit was born with partners Sam, Nancy Henson, and Malcolm Myers.
 This unconference was built to help consultants and entrepreneurs get their business questions answered.
 Taylor organizes and facilitates this yearly virtual event.

-In her free time, Taylor enjoys theatre and most recently movement directed Twelfth Night of the Living Dead with Loud Fridge Theatre Group in San Diego, CA. She authored her first book of poetry in 2021 (dear god, please don’t buy it from Amazon).
+In her free time, Taylor enjoys seeing and directing theatre.
+Recent movement direction credits include: Mary’s Wedding, with Scripps Ranch Theatre and We Lovers, and Twelfth Night of the Living Dead with Loud Fridge Theatre Group in San Diego, CA. She authored her first book of poetry in 2021 (dear god, please don’t buy it from Amazon).
 She loves cooking, crafting, and taking her mini dachshund Huey Lewis to the beach.

 10 Fundamental Coding Assumptions